Purdue University: Daniels School of Business

 The Daniels School of Business offers management courses and programs at the undergraduate, master's, and doctoral levels.

 College of Pharmacy

 The university's College of Pharmacy was established in 1884 and is the 3rd oldest state-funded school of pharmacy in the United States.
-The school offers two undergraduate programs leading to the BS in Pharmaceutical Sciences (BSPS) and the Doctor of Pharmacy (Pharm.D.) professional degree.
-Graduate programs leading to MS and PhD degrees are offered in three departments (Industrial and Physical Pharmacy, Medicinal Chemistry and Molecular Pharmacology, and Pharmacy Practice).
-Additionally, the school offers several non-degree certificate programs and post-graduate continuing education activities.

 Purdue Polytechnic Institute

 The Purdue Polytechnic Institute, formerly known as the College of Technology, offers bachelor's, master's and PhD degrees in a wide range of technology-related disciplines.
 With over 30,000 living alumni, it is one of the largest technology schools in the United States.
 In addition to the main school in West Lafayette, Purdue Polytechnic operates nine satellite campuses in Anderson, Columbus, Indianapolis, Kokomo, Lafayette, New Albany, Richmond, Vincennes, and South Bend.
 These locations offer certificate, associate, and/or bachelor's degrees, some of which are ABET-accredited technical degrees.

 The Polytechnic Institute also maintains three high school campuses (two in Indianapolis and one in South Bend) that focus on science, technology, engineering, and mathematics and feature hands-on project-based learning.